CHILDREN’S BOOK SALE!!!

 Recent releases: “Gimli the Goblin” and “MOM WORKS”

 Why do I write for children?
 I enjoy seeing things at their level.
 I want to hear their concerns and provide reassurances.
 I want my writing to both entertain and educate.
 My goal is also to create stories that adults will also enjoy the 20th time read!

 My children’s stories are aimed at age groups between 0-9 years.
 In the future I also want to explore different genres and try writing for older children, as well maybe try writing for adults.
 I have written film scripts, a play, poetry, short stories, song lyrics and articles for magazines.
 Some of my writing pieces have certainly had more success than others!
 I currently have several children’s books published by Crimson Cloak Publishing (CCP).

 ***CCP has decided to cancel their children’s line so I’m hunting for a new Publisher for future stories!

 Thanks very much for your support and encouragement, it means a lot!

 Click “HERE“ to contact me or email email@example.com, to purchase books, ask questions, book organize an appearance, etc.

 A bit heavier… MY JOURNEY

 Writing brought me back to my true self.

-In the past I have worked as a Security Guard; in day cares and school age programs with children; as a Child and Youth Care Worker; Residential Care Worker in an addictions treatment program; Business Planner; Project Manager; Employment Equity Coordinator; Human Resources Planner…but then I had an accident…
+In the past I have worked as a Security Guard; in day cares and school age programs with children; as a Child and Youth Care Worker; Residential Care Worker in an addictions treatment program; Business Planner; Project Manager; Employment Equity Coordinator; Human Resources Planner, Senior Analyst…but then I had an accident…

 the too bright lights and pounding sounds of footsteps attacked my mind; betraying my jumbled head.
 My vision was askew, midline shifted into someplace right – but it seemed right, at the time.
 I couldn’t speak without some mumbled words, slurring, jumbling sounds, inserting nonsensically into what I thought was a well-formed phrase.